rkgIITBh/data-structures.github.io/HTML/shellSortAlgorithm.md

   <img src="../images/shellSortExample1.png">
 </p>
-We use a reducing sequences {5, 3, 1, 0} for creating the sublists.
+We use a reducing sequences {5, 2, 1, 0} for creating the sublists.
 When the gap is 0, each pair of adjacent elements are compared and swapped if necessary.
+In last pass, we require only 2 swaps.